 The PVC hydroponic tree is one of the best ornamental systems you can have and it's relatively easy to build.
 Find out what you need as a start and how to put one together in the following article.

-You can purchase some of the components from your local store (Home Depot, Walmart, etc) or order them online from a recommended hydroponics store.
+You can purchase some of the components from your local store (Home Depot, Walmart, etc).

 As you can see, it's a pretty clean component list so far and the stuff in it isn't very costly either.

 Besides the components themselves, you will need a drill, some scissors and in case you need to do modifications to the tank or cutting the pipes, you will probably need a hacksaw.